A Monster in Paris: Plot

-The plan goes awry, and Maynott chases Francœur and his friends through the streets of Paris.
-The chase culminates in a battle at the Eiffel Tower; a gunshot from Maynott and Francœur's sudden disappearance lead everyone to believe that Francœur has been killed.
-Maynott is placed under arrest by Pâté on the basis that Francœur is innocent.
-Later that evening, Lucille discovers that Francœur is alive and has returned to his natural size.
+Lucille's plan backfires, leading to a frantic pursuit of Francœur and his friends through the streets of Paris.
+The chase culminates in a battle at the Eiffel Tower, where a gunshot fired by Maynott and Francœur's sudden disappearance lead everyone to assume that Francœur has been killed.
+Pâté arrests Maynott under orders from the Interior Minister, who is displeased with Maynott's mania.
+However, that night, Lucille discovers that Francœur is alive and has returned to his natural size.
 The Professor returns to the laboratory and restores Francœur to human size with a new mixture.
-Francœur takes second billing on posters advertising Lucille's show, while Lucille and Raoul become a couple after clearing up a misunderstanding from their childhood.
+After clearing up a misunderstanding from their youth, Lucille and Raoul become a couple.

+In the mid-credits scene, everyone drops sunflower seeds into the river and giant sunflowers appear as the Great Flood begins to decrease.
+Later, in the post-credits scene, Albert, who got arrested and sent to prison, sings with his inmate, which their drives Maynott crazy as Maynott futilely tries to break free.